Jacqueline Mollocana: Career

-In 2018, she lost her bronze medal match against Mariana Díaz Muñoz of Mexico in the women's 50 kg event at the Pan American Wrestling Championships held in Lima, Peru.
+In 2018, Mollocana lost her bronze medal match against Mariana Díaz Muñoz of Mexico in the women's 50 kg event at the Pan American Wrestling Championships held in Lima, Peru.
 A month later, she won the bronze medal in the women's 50 kg event at the 2018 South American Games held in Cochabamba, Bolivia.

-In 2019, she represented Ecuador at the Pan American Games held in Lima, Peru.
+In 2019, Mollocana represented Ecuador at the Pan American Games held in Lima, Peru.
 She lost her bronze medal match against Thalía Mallqui of Peru in the women's 50 kg event.

 At the 2020 Pan American Wrestling Championships held in Ottawa, Canada, she won one of the bronze medals in the 50 kg event.
 In the same year, she also competed in the Pan American Olympic Qualification Tournament, also held in Ottawa, Canada.
 She did not qualify for the 2020 Summer Olympics in Tokyo, Japan as she was eliminated in her first match.

-In March 2021, she won the gold medal in the 55 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
+In March 2021, Mollocana won the gold medal in the 55 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
 In May 2021, she won the silver medal in the women's 50 kg event at the Pan American Wrestling Championships held in Guatemala City, Guatemala.

-She won one of the bronze medals in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
+Mollocana won one of the bronze medals in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
 She won the gold medal in her event at the 2022 Bolivarian Games held in Valledupar, Colombia.
-She also won the gold medal in her event at the 2022 South American Games held in Asunción, Paraguay.
+Mollocana also won the gold medal in her event at the 2022 South American Games held in Asunción, Paraguay.
 She defeated Mariana Rojas of Venezuela in her gold medal match both at the 2022 Bolivarian Games and the 2022 South American Games.

+In 2023, Mollocana won the silver medal in her event at the Pan American Wrestling Championships held in Buenos Aires, Argentina.
+A few months later, she also won the silver medal in the women's 50 kg event at the 2023 Pan American Games held in Santiago, Chile.

+Mollocana won the gold medal in her event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+She defeated Mariana Rojas of Venezuela in her gold medal match.
+Mollocana competed at the 2024 Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her first match by Yusneylys Guzmán of Cuba.
+Mollocana also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.
+She was eliminated in her first match by Emanuela Liuzzi of Italy.